ngeorgj/ngeorgj/README.md

 I'm a self taught developer with a strong finance and economics background.
 I am a tech and management enthusiast.
 Would love to be a product manager someday!
 I'm focusing my efforts on Python and futurely leading to Blockchain!

-Actually working as Software Consultant on Atlassian Products at *E-Core*.
+Actually working as Technical Engineer on Atlassian Products at *CPrime*

 ## 🧐 About
 - 🏄‍ Community guy who loves being involved in groups and to help others!